The Work Room

 Sunil Yapa

-Using clips from Toy Story, The Godfather, The Great Gatsby, Star Wars, Breaking Bad, My Brilliant Friend, Palm Springs, and more, we will break down and highlight the ten crucial scenes in every successful drama.
-In this introductory one-day craft seminar we will learn the ups and downs of three act structure: from the inciting incident to the moment of despair, from the character’s ghost to their moment of revelation.
-You’ll leave with a deeper understand of how movies and shows work their magic under the surface—to use in your own work or just to wow your friends with your sparkling insights about this year’s Oscar winners.
+Using clips from Toy Story, Finding Nemo, The Godfather, The Great Gatsby, Titanic, Star Wars, Pride & Prejudice, Breaking Bad, and more, we will break down and highlight the ten crucial scenes in every successful drama.
+In this introductory one day craft seminar we will learn the ups and downs of three act structure: from the inciting incident to the moment of despair, from the character’s ghost to their moment of revelation.
+You’ll leave with a deeper understand of how great stories work their magic—to use in your own work or just to wow your friends with your sparkling insights about this year’s Oscar winners.

 Workshop Highlights: